- Using The Library

 - Book Club in a Bag materials may be borrowed for eight weeks (no renewals).

 - Museum Passes may be borrowed for 4 days with no renewals.

 You may renew library material twice only as long as there are no outstanding requests for the material.
-Items can be renewed by telephone by calling 856-772-3486 or 856-770-0846 or through our online catalog.
+Items can be renewed using My CamCat in our online catalog or by calling 856-772-3486.
 Grab and Go items may not be renewed.

 There is a 20 cent per day per item overdue charge on books, magazines, CDs and audiocassettes.
 The overdue charge for DVDs is $1 per day.
 The maximum charge is $10 per item.
 For Book club in a bag and Kids Kits (includes bag, 10 books and study guide) the fine is $1.00 per day; maximum fine $15.00.
 The overdue fine for museum passes is $5.00 per day, maximum fine not to exceed cost of the pass.